Coloring ideas for Chameleon

 Chameleons come in amazing colors like green, blue, yellow, and even pink or purple.
 You can mix stripes or spots to make yours extra fun.
 Try green with blue stripes, or orange with red dots.
 Their eyes can be yellow, their tails can be swirled in two colors, and you can even add rainbow patterns.
 For the jungle background, use lots of green, brown for the branch, and red or gray for the volcano.

-On the back of the page, why not try writing some fun facts about the chameleon, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the chameleon, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Chameleon?